Midsumma Pride March by Dean Arcuri

 This new flag seeks to take Philadelphia's inclusive approach a step further.
 Daniel Quasar, who identifies as queer and nonbinary, designed this flag.
 The white, pink, and light blue reflect the colors of the transgender flag, while the brown and black stripes represent people of color and those lost to AIDS.

-Designed by Michael Page, the flag brings visibility to the bisexual community, showing the overlap of the stereotypical colors for boys and girls.
+Designed by Michael Page, the flag brings visibility to the bisexual community.
 The flag was inspired by an older symbol of bisexuality: the "biangles," two overlapping pink and dark blue triangles.

 Lesbian Pride Flag